Residence Life Policies and Procedures

-Use lights that are UL-approved and are of low wattage.
+2. Use lights that are UL-approved and are of low wattage.
 Halogen lamps may not be used.

-Do not decorate over fire alarm pull stations, fire extinguisher cabinets, smoke detectors, and
+3. Do not decorate over fire alarm pull stations, fire extinguisher cabinets, smoke detectors, room numbers, and exit signs.

 V-Hawk Value Bucks for Those on a Meal Plan

-V-Hawk Value Bucks are prepaid dollars automatically deposited into your food service account to be used in the form of declining balance at the Dining Hall or Crossroads Snack Bar.
-V-Hawk Value Bucks are a great value, convenient to use and offer flexibility in our meal plan.
-V-Hawk Value Bucks may be used to purchase full meals at the dining room or to make a la carte purchases of food, snacks, and beverages at Crossroads Snack Bar.
-You may purchase additional V-Hawk Bucks at the Dining Service Office for a minimum amount of $85 and receive a $100 value.
+V-Hawk Value Bucks are prepaid dollars automatically deposited into your food service account to be used in the form of declining balance at the Caf, Crossroads POD, and Einstein Bros.
+Bagels.
+V-Hawk Value Bucks are a great value, are convenient to use and offer flexibility in our meal plan.
+V-Hawk Value Bucks may be used to purchase full meals at the Caf or food purchases at at Crossroads POD and Einstein Bros.
+Bagels You may purchase additional V-Hawk Bucks at the Dining Services Office or the Business Office.

-To make a deposit, please bring cash or a personal check to the Dining Service Office located next to the Dining Hall.
+To make a deposit, please bring cash or a personal check to the Dining Services Office located next to the Caf.
 Your account will be set up at that time; and within minutes, you will be ready to make purchases.
+You may purchase V-Hawk Value Bucks at the Business Office with a credit or debit card, but these will not be placed on your account immediately.
 Please note that: (a) the ID cards are not transferable, (b) Fall semester V-Hawk Value Bucks will carry over to spring semester, and (c) any remaining balance at the end of spring semester will be forfeited.